-Introduction
+Part I Introduction

-Qatar is honoured to submit this report to the Committee against Torture in accordance with article 19, paragraph 1, of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and in line with the guidelines and general recommendations issued by the distinguished Committee.
-Qatar acceded to the Convention against Torture on 11 January 2000 and confirms its adherence to the principles and purposes of the Convention taking as its starting point the precepts of Islam, the official religion of the State, which advocates respect for human dignity and freedom and equality for all without discrimination on the basis of race, colour, gender or religion.
-In this report, which covers the period between 2004 and 2009, we will provide detailed information on the steps taken by Qatar to implement the Convention against Torture.

-The report contains three main sections:

-- Part I: Basic information about Qatar: population, standard of living, constitutional framework and legal protection of human rights - Part II: Information on measures and developments related to the implementation of the Convention in Qatar (arts.
-1-16) - Part III: Follow-up on the concluding observations and recommendations of the Committee against Torture

-This is to be considered a joint national report, having been drawn up by a national committee composed of different State agencies that was established further to a decision adopted by the Council of Ministers at its 31st ordinary meeting of 2007.
+- 1. Qatar is honoured to submit this report to the Committee against Torture in accordance with article 19, paragraph 1, of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and in line with the guidelines and general recommendations issued by the distinguished Committee.
+Qatar acceded to the Convention against Torture on 11 January 2000 and confirms its adherence to the principles and purposes of the Convention taking as its starting point the precepts of Islam, the official State religion, which advocates respect for human dignity and freedom and equality for all without discrimination on the basis of race, colour, gender or religion.
+In this report, which covers the period from 2004 to 2009, we will provide detailed information on the steps taken by Qatar to implement the Convention against Torture. - 2.
+The report contains four main sections: - Part I: Introduction - Part II: Basic information about Qatar: population, standard of living, constitutional framework and legal protection of human rights - Part III: Information on measures and developments related to the implementation of the Convention in Qatar (arts.
+1-16) - Part IV: Follow-up on the concluding observations and recommendations of the Committee against Torture - 3.
+This is a joint national report, drawn up by a national committee composed of various State agencies that was established further to a decision adopted by the Council of Ministers at its thirty-first ordinary meeting of 2007.
 On the recommendation of the treaty bodies it was decided that the report would be submitted to the National Human Rights Committee for comments and feedback.
 In submitting its second periodic report, Qatar reaffirms its complete readiness to cooperate with the distinguished Committee and to reply to any queries or requests for clarification concerning the implementation of the Convention.
 Qatar wishes the Committee continuing success in its efforts to prevent torture and other cruel, inhuman or degrading treatment or punishment.

-Part I Basic information about Qatar
+Part II Basic information about Qatar

-1.1 Population
+A. Population

-According to the most recent census (2010), the population of Qatar is 1,696,563 (1,284,867 males (76 per cent) and 411,696 females (24 per cent)).
+4. According to the 2010 census, the population of Qatar is 1,696,563 (1,284,867 males (76 per cent) and 411,696 females (24 per cent)).
 Migrant workers represent 84 per cent of the population.
 The following table shows how the population of Qatar has grown according to figures taken from the population censuses of 1986, 1997 and 2004 as well as estimates for 2009.